Senior Seminar [CAPS]

 Creation of a major multimedia project for nonprofit organization or small business with special focus on project management, planning, and execution.

-This course brings together your experience in DTC and higher education.
-Students will create professional materials and work with community partners.
-We will explore concepts related to professional development, personal development, and community involvement/awareness on a local and global scale.
+This course brings together your experience as a DTC major and your goals after graduation.
+Students will create professional materials and work with community partners to define their talents, goals and experience to diverse audiences.
+We will explore concepts related to professional development, personal development, and community involvement/awareness on a local, regional and national scale.
 The course emphasizes collaboration, cooperation, creativity, and commitment.

 *Alternative arrangements to this requirement may be made in consultation with capstone faculty if an individual student does not wish to have an online presence.